 In 2020, guests of note include Mark Ruffalo (Avengers), Karl Urban (Star Trek, Lord of the Rings), Chris Claremont (X-Men, Fantastic Four); Christopher Lloyd, Michael J. Fox and Lea Thompson (Back to the Future); Evan Evagora (Star Trek: Picard), Jim Lee (Batman, Suicide Squad), Jody Hauser (Stranger Things), Kristian Nairn (Game of Thrones), Levar Burton (Star Trek and Reading Rainbow), Matt Smith (Doctor Who), Natalia Tena (Game of Thrones, Harry Potter), and tons more artists, writers and actors.

 The list goes on and on, though, so check the full list to see who's on and which day they'll be at the event.

 Emerald City ComiCon tickets are available from the event’s website as well as from many comic stores in the Seattle-Tacoma region.
 Tickets are cheaper if you buy in advance rather than at the door.

-Tickets for 2019 were available as day tickets or a pass for the entire event.
-In advance, ticket prices start as low as $30 for a day pass (more if you buy at the door) up to $120 for an all-day pass.
+Tickets for 2020 are available as day tickets or a pass for the entire event.
+In advance, ticket prices start as low as $30 for a day pass (more if you buy at the door) up to $145 for an all-day pass.
 Kids 6 and younger are free, while kids 6 and older will need a ticket.
 Buy early as tickets can and do sell out.